-A group of cat behavior researchers posed this question recently.
+A group of cat behavior researchers (Reference 1) posed this question recently.
 Previous research has focused on what the cat is playing with – an object, another cat?
 These researchers classify play according to the emotions and motivations of the cat.
 They have coined the phrase “mutual social play” and have listed the behaviors that are characteristic of mutual social play between cats.
 This list will help us decide if our cats are playing or fighting.

 “Play” has many different definitions.
 The Oxford English Dictionary defines “play” as “engag[ing] in activity for enjoyment and recreation rather than a serious or practical purpose”.